banisterious/obsidian-oneirometrics/docs/developer/known-issues-registry.md

 3. Remove the dual type system
 4. Ensure all functions return properly typed results

-### ISSUE-25-004 (Date Range Filter Usability)
-The current date range filter UI component has several usability issues:
-1. Input fields require exact date formats without clear indication of accepted formats
-2. Validation is strict with poor feedback when input is rejected
-3. Date selection is cumbersome without a date picker component
-4. Error states are not clearly indicated to the user

-Resolution approach:
-1. Implement a proper date picker component with clear UI for date selection
-2. Add inline validation with helpful error messages
-3. Support multiple input formats with automatic standardization
-4. Add clear visual indication of valid/invalid states
-5. Consider replacing with a more user-friendly interface like a calendar view

 ### ISSUE-25-007 (DateNavigator Type Compatibility)
 The DateNavigator.ts file had several type errors related to incompatibilities between the DreamMetricData interface defined in different locations: